EverBecerra/Commerce-Database/project_overview_&_details.md

 3. **Validation Process**
     - Ran a query that confirmed that each table met the minimum number of inserts.
-    - Verified that PK and FK relationships were correctly enforced.
+    - Verified that PK and FK relationships were correctly enforced, utilizing crow's foot.

 4. **Analysis Phase**
     - Developed analytical queries to simulate real-world business questions.